 What’s the source of this wild refrain?
 There, a hundred yards out where the water deepens, is a small cluster of seaducks, dressed mostly in white.
 They’re Long-tailed Ducks, back for the winter from nesting far to the north.
 [Long-tailed Ducks calling several times]

 Long-tailed Ducks are named for the male’s plumage: long, slender tail-plumes extend almost a foot behind his body.
-And he holds his rapier tail cocked at a jaunty angle.

 Long-tailed Ducks are far more vocal than most ducks, a feature that has earned them a host of charming nicknames.
 [Long-tailed Duck calling] The name that probably comes closest to capturing the sound of the male’s call is from the Cree language – “Ha-hah-way.”
 [Long-tailed Duck calling]